johnathanvman/F6/index.md

 						}else{
 							Entrys[Entrys.length-1] += "."
 						}
 						Entrys.push("CDOM swoops down to SUB and tilts the girls head back to bite her throat.
-CSUB's eyes grow wide as her blood is sucked down by the hungry bat.
+CSUBSHORT's eyes grow wide as her blood is sucked down by the hungry bat.
 She falls backwards when DOM finishes her meal."+choose(["The Batgirl uses her wings to quickly get airborne again.","The Batgirl licks her lips before using her wings to get airborne once more."]))
 					}

 						Entrys.push("CDOM leaps on SUB's back and bites down hard at the base of her neck to drink.
 CSUB falls to her knees as the color is drained from her face."+choose([""," CDOM wipes her bloody mouth and lets the depleted meal slump forward."]))